quicwg/base-drafts/draft-ietf-quic-recovery.md

 ### Clearer Loss Epoch

-QUIC ends a loss epoch when a packet sent after loss is declared is acknowledged.
+A loss epoch ends when a packet sent after loss is first declared is acknowledged.
 TCP waits for the gap in the sequence number space to be filled, and so if a segment is lost multiple times in a row, the loss epoch may not end for several round trips.
 Because both should reduce their congestion windows